cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-19-documentation-for-detection-engineering.md

 On Page 404, Appendix C.3, there is a table of documentation for "Engineering and System Administration".
 I was reaffirming to see it matches very closely to what Deryck and I came up with on our own.
 I was delighted to see that it also fills in some of the gaps I was missing!

-If work in Security Operations, Detection Engineering, or Threat Intelligence, you may have already read this book.
-If you haven't it is worth it.
-If you have, re-read the appendices.
 They don't call this a "documentation framework" but they should.
-It only lacks some core processes and taxonomy to make it a complete framework.
+It only lacks some core processes needed to continuously created and maintain the documentation and a metadata taxonomy to make it a complete framework.

+This key document types for SOC Engineering are:

+- Monitoring Architecture
+- Internal Change Management Processes
+- Systems and Sensors Maintenance and Build Instructions
+- Operational, Functional, and Systems Requirements
+- Budget and current spending (capital and operational expenditures)
+- Unfunded Requirements
+- Sensor and SIEM Detections/Analytics/Content Lists(s)
+- SOC System Inventory
+- Network Diagrams

 Deryck, I think you read this, your mind will be blown.
 As always, you knew the "best practices" before I can find the standard proving it.